vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Conclusion

-Extension functions are super easy to understand and implement once we understand the principle behind it.
-Even complex parameters like key/value collections or even tables can be exchanged.
+Custom data source functions are easy to understand and implement, once you understand the basic principles behind them.
+You can even make functions with complex parameters like key-value collections and tables!